-- Culture in its broadest sense includes the corporate culture and how much it hurts or helps in creating a positive employee experience.
+- Culture.
+In its broadest sense, this includes the corporate culture and how much it hurts or helps in creating a positive employee experience.
 A culture that is too hierarchical and autocratic, for example, is likely to put a damper on employees' ideas and career aspirations, while one that is extremely informal and disorganized may not inspire trust or long-term commitment.
 Culture also includes specific people issues, such as the availability of after-work social activities and how well a worker gets along with their boss or feels supported in their job.

-- Technology is the catchall category for the tools employees use in their jobs -- in an office setting these tools are almost entirely digital.
+- Technology.
+Technology is the catchall category for the tools employees use in their jobs.
+In an office setting these tools are almost entirely digital.
 Hard-to-use technology degrades the employee experience and reduces productivity, while user-friendly and up-to-date tools can give employees a feeling of empowerment.

 Employee engagement is another important factor in any employee experience strategy.
 It refers to how a person feels and thinks about their job and employer, and the degree to which they feel committed to their work and to the organization.
-Employee engagement, for the most part, is an effect of the employee experience, not a driver of it.
+Employee engagement, for the most part, is an effect of the employee experience -- not a driver of it.
 That's why measuring employee engagement is the most common way to put numbers and science behind the slippery concept of employee experience.
-It's the best way to see how happy employees are with the culture, physical environment and technology, and the basis for soliciting ideas for improvements and checking if the changes met expectations.
+It's the best way to see how happy employees are with the culture, physical environment and technology, and also the basis for soliciting ideas for improvements and checking into whether the changes met expectations.

 As a result, to be effective, an employee experience strategy has to include a serious, methodical way to measure employee experience and satisfaction.
 Typically, this is done through online employee surveys.